This Azure PowerShell article will discuss the syntax and usage of the Get-AzStorageContainer PowerShell cmdlet, along with a few examples.

 context or set the current storage context.”

-Now to fix the error “Get-AzStorageContainer: Could not get the storage context”, I had to pass the storage context along with the Get-AzStorageContainer command.
-So I ran the below complete PowerShell script.
+To resolve the error “Get-AzStorageContainer: Could not get the storage context,” I needed to pass the storage context as an argument to the Get-AzStorageContainer command.
+So, I ran the complete PowerShell script below.

 $mysARG = "DEMORG2"